Marathon-fan/newTech/SMACK/Kerberos/readme.md

 TGS checks if client ID (from C) = client ID (from D) FS checks if client ID (from E) = client ID (from G)

+Initially, there are three shared secret keys:
+1 client and AS both know client's passwd(used as the secret key) 2 AS and TGS both know TGS secret key
+3 TGS and FS both know FS secret key
 ```

 # other explains